Program Requirements and Sample Schedule

 Program completion requirements

-It is the policy of the GCDI to issue verification statements to all interns who have successfully completed a minimum of 1240 documented hours of supervised practice, completed all required assignments, received a “3” or better on all rotations, completed the mock registration exam with a score of 80% or better, and uploaded/completed all required rotation documents on the GCDI online portal.
-Five original copies of the verification statement will be mailed to the intern’s permanent address approximately 3 weeks after program completion when all files have been verified.
+It is the policy of the Gulf Coast Dietetic Internship to issue verification statements to all interns who have successfully completed a minimum of 1000 documented hours of supervised practice, completed all required assignments, received a “3” or better on all rotations, completed the mock registration exam with a score of 80% or better, and uploaded/completed all required rotation documents on the GCDI online portal.
+Copies of verification statements will be mailed to the intern’s permanent address approximately 3 weeks after program completion when all files have been verified.
 Original signed copies of the verification statements remain on file at the GCDI indefinitely.

 Interns are evaluated throughout the program by both preceptors and the program director/coordinator.

 The program director/coordinators provide feedback prior to the start of the program through the on-line training modules.
 Interns are evaluated throughout the pre-rotation experience in Mississippi.
 Program director/coordinators are also responsible for providing feedback regarding the projects assigned by the program for each rotation.

 Preceptors will provide pre-planned evaluations at prescribed points within the rotations; Interns are required to successfully complete the site competencies.
 Interns are evaluated on their abilities to complete the competencies at a level of reasonable independence and on their ability to perform in a professional and ethical manner.
 The goal of the internship is to train practitioners able to perform at an entry-level.